 Computing Needs Assessments

 The DRC evaluates individual computing needs and makes assistive and standard computing equipment recommendations that will work to accommodate a disability.
 The DRC focuses on technologies that integrate the user into their work environment.

 The DRC provides textbooks and other media in accessible formats that can be used with assistive technology.
-Media can be converted to Braille, large print, and electronic text.
+Documents can be converted to Braille, large print, and electronic text.